-This chapter support our priorities of supporting successful, productive and resilient businesses and creating the conditions for growth.
+This chapter support our priorities of building successful, productive and resilient businesses and creating the conditions for growth and a green recovery.

 Measure 1.1 Regional Investment

 This subsidy is normally used to provide financial assistance to commercial enterprises for capital investments for their own use.